 Read on down to find the FREE step-by-step photo tutorial on how to work hdc stitches in patterns as well as find a hdc video tutorial too.

-I can’t wait for you to learn all about this stitch, which also happens to be my favorite stitch to use in crochet patterns!
-You’ll be implementing this easy hdc crochet stitch into all those crochet patterns you have been hoping to try.
+I can’t wait for you to make your first half double crochet stitch, which also happens to be my favorite stitch to use in crochet patterns!
+You’ll be implementing this easy hdc crochet stitch into all those free crochet patterns you have been hoping to try.

 Happy Half Double Crocheting!